 3. Craigslist is responsible for the band Wild Skies.

 The quartet united through a series of Craigslist ads posted by Ohio transplant and singer-songwriter Aaron Lechlak, while searching for band members to help with studio work in early 2014.

 Teaming up with opera-trained singer Kristine Sorum-Williams, jazz bassist Tommy Good and folk drummer Andy Kearns, what started out as a solo project morphed into a harmonic melting pot of folk rock.

-The Shack Shakers will rattle the First State at Dogfish Head Brewings & Eats, 320 Rehoboth Ave., Rehoboth Beach at 10 p.m., Friday.
+The Chicago-based outfit will cut loose at Dogfish Head Brewings & Eats, 320 Rehoboth Ave., Rehoboth Beach at 10 p.m., Saturday.
 COST Free.
-INFO dogfish.com or 226-BREW.
+INFO 226-dogfish.com or 226-BREW.